Spicery/ginger/design/fn2code/fn2code-plan.rst

     if __name__ == "__main__":
         main()

-I suggest this prototype should be implemented in a subfolder called (say) ``prototype``.
-For the prototype we will assume that python3 is installed and set about installing the python scripts in ${GINGER_SHARE}.

-In parallel I will start implementing the new flags on the Ginger Runtime so that we can system-test the prototype.
+In parallel I will start implementing the new flags and compiler on the Ginger Runtime so that we can system-test the prototype.
 And I will probably do the install script for the prototype too.

 Then, Implement in C++
 ----------------------
+Once we have got the prototype working nicely, it can be turned into the core of a unit test for the C++ code.

+The C++ applications have got quite a set style to the way they are written.
+I haved created the skeleton for the C++ version, including editing the make scripts, which isn't intuitive.

 Dividing Up Tasks